August 21, 2008

 • The AIDS Health Services Program, which became the model for the Ryan White Emergency Care Act, a federal program that continues to provide hundreds of millions of dollars to community-based AIDS services providers nationwide.

-• Conceptualization and support for a landmark study by former Harvard president Derek Bok which is currently being considered by the U.S. Comptroller General as a potential scorecard of progress on the nation's domestic priorities.
+• Conceptualization and support for a landmark study by former Harvard president Derek Bok on the United States' performance in addressing its domestic priorities.

 He holds a doctorate in health policy and administration from the University of North Carolina at Chapel Hill, where he was a Bush Fellow in child and family policy, and an undergraduate degree from the University of Pennsylvania .
 His prior work experience includes journalism and mental health.
 His articles have appeared in the New England Journal of Medicine, Issues in Science and Technology, Health Affairs, and other journals.
-He recently completed a book about the Faith in Action program.
+He has authored several books about the importance of community and personal connections in people's lives, including "Promise to Mary" about the Robert Wood Johnson Foundation's Faith in Action program.

 ©2007 Isaacs-Jellinek.
 All rights reserved.